lunayuehuang/MSE544_ObjectDetectionWithYoloV5/README.md

 experiment = Experiment(workspace=ws, name='molecule_detection_yolo_training')
 ```

-Then create script run configurations as follows.
+Then create a script run configurations as follows.
 All the field within each ```<>``` can be found at the end of Part 2 Step C and they need to be replaced with your own values before proceeding to next cell.
+This takes takes as input a ``source_directory`` which will be copied to the Azure VM and should contain your training script, a ``script`` which is the file name of your script in that source_directory which will be run automatically by Azure when the VM setup has completed, a ``compute_target`` which indicates which compute the script should be deployed to, and the ``environment`` which we defined earlier indicating what all needs to be installed on the VM as pre-requisites.
 ```python
 # Overall configuration for the script to be run on the compute cluster
 config = ScriptRunConfig(source_directory='./deploy_yolo_training/',   ## folder in which the script is located